See the Effects of Climate Change

 At a turtle’s pace, we shift over to environment-friendly green technologies.

 Weather, sea-level rise, warming oceans, declining Arctic sea ice, extreme events – these are all tell-tale signs of global warming.

-Today, you’ve seen how climate change maps like these give us new perspective.
+Today, you’ve seen how climate change maps like these give us a new perspective.

 …and some of the effects are already taking place.